metoceanapi/wxtiles-mbox/README.md

 2. [WxTiles-mbox source code](https://github.com/metoceanapi/wxtiles-mbox), npm [@metoceanapi/wxtiles-mbox](https://www.npmjs.com/package/@metoceanapi/wxtiles-mbox) - a JS API providing work with metadata, dataset manager and an implementation of a Custom MapBox-gl-gs Layer for visualizing the tiles using [Mapbox-gl-gs](https://www.mapbox.com/).
 3. [WxTiles-leaflet source code](https://github.com/metoceanapi/wxtiles-leaflet), npm [@metoceanapi/wxtiles-leaflet](https://www.npmjs.com/package/@metoceanapi/wxtiles-leaflet) - a JS API providing work with metadata, dataset manager and an implementation of a Custom Leaflet Layer for visualizing the tiles using [Leaflet](https://leafletjs.com/).

+## API

+APIs for Leaflet and Mapbox-gl-gs are similar in many ways.
+The difference is in framework-specific implementations of the Custom Source/Layer.

+Usage and API documentation is mainly equal for both frameworks.

 ## DOCS

 - Mapbox-gl: https://metoceanapi.github.io/wxtiles-mbox/docs/
 - Leaflet: https://metoceanapi.github.io/wxtiles-leaflet/docs/

-## API

-APIs for Leaflet and Mapbox-gl-gs are similar, but they have different implementations of the Custom Source/Layer.

 ## Examples